Ocramius/ocramius.github.com/source/_posts/2015-01-06-when-to-declare-classes-final.md

 </ol>

 <p>
-    If one of these two pre-conditions is missing, then you will likely reach a point where you will make the class extensible, as your code is not truly relying on abstractions.
+    If one of these two pre-conditions is missing, then you will likely reach a point in time when you will make the class extensible, as your code is not truly relying on abstractions.
 </p>

 <p>
     An exception can be made if a particular class represents a set of constraints or concepts that are totally immutable, inflexible and global to an entire system.
-    A good example is a mathematical operation: <code>$calculator->sum()</code> will unlikely change over time.
+    A good example is a mathematical operation: <code>$calculator->sum($a, $b)</code> will unlikely change over time.
     In these cases, it is safe to assume that we can use the <code>final</code> keyword without an abstraction to rely on first.
 </p>